How to Start a Blog with GrooveBlog

 4) Does GrooveBlog provide ads.txt support for display ads?

-No. They do no have the ability to use or add ads.txt.
-However, I have submitted a feature request for this.
+No, not directly.
+They do not have the ability to use or add ads.txt.
+I have submitted a feature request for this.
+There is a workaround that I provide to people that have upgraded through my link.

 5) Can I start my blog with no money?